 Our Charleston attorneys help employees who face sexual harassment.
 Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII, applies to any company with more than 15 employees when it comes to sexual harassment.
 The company must also be in an industry affecting interstate commerce.

-The United Stated Equal Employment Opportunity Commission (EEOC) defines sexual harassment as:
+South Carolina follows the federal laws regarding claims of sexual harassment.
+The United States Equal Employment Opportunity Commission (EEOC) defines sexual harassment as:

 Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitutes sexual harassment when submission to or rejection of this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.

 According to the EEOC, sexual harassment can occur in a variety of circumstances such as:

 - The victim and the harasser may be a woman or a man